-Whenever we present the many blunders in the Quran to Muslims, their favourite reply is that their Quran is a divine book because no one can produce a book like it.
-At times when I ask why this is so, they will say “because the Quran says so!”
+Whenever we point out many of the blunders in the Quran to Muslims, their favourite reply is that their Quran is a divine book because no one can produce a book like it.
+At times when you ask them why this is so, they will say “Because the Quran says so!”

 Sura 2:23 “And if you (Arab pagans, Jews and Christians) are in doubt concerning that which We have sent down (i.e the Qur’an) to Our slave [Muhammad], then produce a Surah (chapter) of the like thereof and call your witnesses (supporters and helpers) beside Allah…”

-Sura 17:89 “If the whole of mankind and Jinns were to gather together to produce the like of this Qur’an; the could not produce the like thereof, even if they backed up each other with help and support.”
+Sura 17:89 “If the whole of mankind and Jinns were to gather together to produce the like of this Qur’an; they could not produce the like thereof, even if they backed up each other with help and support.”

-These were Muhammad’s “defenses” against the critics of his time and they are still the same verses Muslims like to trot out today.
+These were Muhammad’s “defenses” against the critics of his time and they are the same verses Muslims trot out today.

 1. The Test of Logic

 The claim that there can’t be a book like the Quran begs the question because every book is unique.
 Every human being is unique and different.

 For instance, there is a particular way I write, which could also be linked to the way I think.
 Even if you read what I read, you can’t write exactly like I do.

 Muslims claim Al-Quran is beautiful and eloquent that no one can produce its like.
 This is a fallacy of irrelevance.
 First of all, beauty or elegance is subjective and cannot even be a measure of truth.

-Muslims have blindly believed the Quran as divinely inspired and have refused to see the many absurdities in it: they even call them “beauty.”
+Muslims have blindly believed the Quran as divinely inspired and have refused to see the many absurdities in it; they even call them “beauty.”
 In reality, no book can match the Quran in its confusion and negative influence.

 2. The Test of Textual Stability.